stojkovskistefan/togaf/README.md

 C. You recommend gathering input from stakeholders on what needs to be done to implement the domain architectures, ensuring all stakeholder priorities and preferences are considered in the planning.
 This will result in a detailed list of work activities rolled into an IT portfolio plan, leading to a series of projects.
 This comprehensive Target Architecture will include detailed technology choices for the organization for the next five years.

 D. You recommend that the Enterprise Architecture team reviews existing projects and deliverables to address the gaps identified in the architecture domains.
 Each domain architect will propose specific projects to address their gaps and consider revising the scope of ongoing projects.
 The collective work in each domain will be consolidated into the Implementation and Migration Plan.
 The timeline for deliverables will be documented in the Architecture Roadmap.

+**Answer:** B

+**Explanation:**
+TOGAF recommends organizing work into work packages, planning transition architectures, and documenting these in the Architecture Roadmap.
+Identifying dependencies, assessing value/effort/risk, and planning transition architectures ensures incremental value delivery and risk management.
+This approach aligns with TOGAF’s ADM Phases E and F, which focus on implementation and migration planning.

 ---